BillTheBest/node-monitor/README.markdown

 Automated restarts

 Command and control of boxes through Twilio

-Plugins need to be reformatted for new dependency model

 Plugins need to check if command exists (/usr/sbin/lsof | wc -l instead of lsof)